The Human Condition

 Often when I talk about the situation delineated above people will ask, "What are YOU complaining about?
 You've gotten a good deal.
 You were born in the best country, white, male, good looking, athletic, decent build, high intelligence, good genes, talents, great opportunities.
 You've been raised to generally have good habits, good presentation and you've received an extended formal education.
 So, you have got to be close to the desirable end of the normal distribution curve.
 Consider yourself fortunate; few others have it so good."
 This is when I tell them that we are all really sick, when our favorite, most common method of making ourselves feel good is to compare ourselves with those that are less fortunate!
 This should make a person feel good, to compare to others not as well off?
 What kind of psychologically sick ploy is that?

+Not to mention that it is not where we are at but the direction and prospects of our life that concern us the most.
 This is not to say that we should wallow in negativity and focus on our victimhood.
-But acknowledging reality, not denying it is not an unhealthy wallowing but is a healthy response, and lays the foundation for proper action.
+But acknowledging reality, not denying it is not an unhealthy wallowing but is a healthy response, and lays the foundation for effective action.

 Thoughts on Evil

 The simple logic is that either the universe is set up, i.e. designed and structured, to deliver the totality of what I need and what I want, or it is not.
 Of course, these needs and desires are defined here as being legitimate, and some of my desires may be temporarily immature, but that implies that they are not wrong, just not fully developed.
 Given that my needs and desires are legitimate or can be legitimized by spiritual growth, if the universe is not set up to deliver these then it is a bad place and there is no reality behind thinking the creator to be God!